Editor’s Note: This marketing infographic is part of our 25 part series.

 The visitors that come in at the ice cubes level are likely to be at the top of funnel, so cater your CTA threat level and offer to that stage of the conversion cycle.

-Here are some CTA ideas that match up to action cycle temperature:
+Here are some Google Ads performance ideas for CTAs that match up to action cycle temperatures:

 Micro Metrics & Quality Scores – Measuring PPC Success